Public Documentation

 blocksizes(A::AbstractArray)

-Return the tuple of the sizes of blocks along each dimension.
+Return an iterator over the sizes of each block.
 See also size and blocksize.

 Examples